Compare Azure Data Factory with Data Factory version 1

-|Datasets||A named view of data that references the data you want to use in your activities as inputs and outputs.
+|Datasets||A named view of data that references the data that you want to use in your activities as inputs and outputs.
 Datasets identify data within different data stores, such as tables, files, folders, and documents.
-For example, an Azure Blob dataset specifies the blob container and folder in Blob storage from which the activity should read the data.
+For example, an Azure Blob dataset specifies the blob container and folder in Azure Blob storage from which the activity should read the data.

-|Datasets are the same in V2.
+|Datasets are the same in the current version.
 However, you do not need to define availability schedules for datasets.
 You can define a trigger resource that can schedule pipelines from a clock scheduler paradigm.
 For more information, see Triggers and Datasets.|

-|Linked services||Linked services are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.||Linked services are the same as in Data Factory V1, but with a new connectVia property to utilize the Data Factory V2 Integration Runtime compute environment of the current version of Data Factory.
-For more information, see Integration runtimes and Linked service properties for Azure Blob Storage.|
+|Linked services||Linked services are much like connection strings, which define the connection information that's necessary for Data Factory to connect to external resources.||Linked services are the same as in Data Factory V1, but with a new connectVia property to utilize the Integration Runtime compute environment of the current version of Data Factory.
+For more information, see Integration runtime in Azure Data Factory and Linked service properties for Azure Blob storage.|

 |Pipelines||A data factory can have one or more pipelines.
 A pipeline is a logical grouping of activities that together perform a task.
-You used startTime, endTime, isPaused to schedule and run pipelines.||Pipelines are still groups of activities to be performed on data.
+You use startTime, endTime, and isPaused to schedule and run pipelines.||Pipelines are groups of activities that are performed on data.
 However, the scheduling of activities in the pipeline has been separated into new trigger resources.
-You can think of pipelines in Data Factory V2 more as "workflow units" that you schedule separately via triggers.
+You can think of pipelines in the current version of Data Factory more as "workflow units" that you schedule separately via triggers.

 |Activities||Activities define actions to perform on your data within a pipeline.
-Data movement (copy activity) and data transformation activities (such as Hive, Pig, and MapReduce) are supported.||In Data Factory V2, activities still are defined actions within a pipeline.
+Data movement (copy activity) and data transformation activities (such as Hive, Pig, and MapReduce) are supported.||In the current version of Data Factory, activities still are defined actions within a pipeline.
 The current version of Data Factory introduces new control flow activities.
-You use these activities in control flow (looping & branching).
-Data movement and data transformation activities that were supported in V1 are supported in V2.
-You can define transformation activities without using datasets in V2.|
+You use these activities in a control flow (looping and branching).
+Data movement and data transformation activities that were supported in V1 are supported in the current version.
+You can define transformation activities without using datasets in the current version.|

-|Hybrid data movement and activity dispatch||Previously known as Data Management Gateway supported moving data between on-premises and cloud.
-Now, it's called Integration Runtime.||Data Management Gateway is now referred to as Self-hosted Integration Runtime.
-It provides the same capability as in V1.
+|Hybrid data movement and activity dispatch||Now called Integration Runtime, Data Management Gateway supported moving data between on-premises and cloud.||Data Management Gateway is now called Self-Hosted Integration Runtime.
+It provides the same capability as it did in V1.

 |Parameters||NA||Parameters are key-value pairs of read-only configuration settings that are defined in pipelines.
-You can pass arguments for the parameters when you are manually executing the pipeline.
+You can pass arguments for the parameters when you are manually running the pipeline.
 If you are using a scheduler trigger, the trigger can pass values for the parameters too.
 Activities within the pipeline consume the parameter values.|

-|Expressions||Data Factory V1 allows you to use functions and system variables in data selection queries and activity/dataset properties.||In Data Factory V2, you can use expressions anywhere in a JSON string value.
+|Expressions||Data Factory V1 allows you to use functions and system variables in data selection queries and activity/dataset properties.||In the current version of Data Factory, you can use expressions anywhere in a JSON string value.
 For more information, see Expressions and functions in the current version of Data Factory.|

 |Pipeline runs||NA||A single instance of a pipeline execution.
-For example, say you have a pipeline that executes at 8am, 9am, and 10am.
-There would be three separate runs of pipeline (pipeline runs) in this case.
-Each pipeline run has a unique pipeline run ID, which is a GUID that uniquely defines that particular pipeline run.
-Pipeline runs are typically instantiated by passing arguments to parameters defined in the pipelines.|
+For example, say you have a pipeline that executes at 8 AM, 9 AM, and 10 AM.
+There would be three separate runs of the pipeline (pipeline runs) in this case.
+Each pipeline run has a unique pipeline run ID.
+The pipeline run ID is a GUID that uniquely defines that particular pipeline run.
+Pipeline runs are typically instantiated by passing arguments to parameters that are defined in the pipelines.|

-|Activity Runs||NA||An instance of an activity execution within a pipeline.|
+|Activity runs||NA||An instance of an activity execution within a pipeline.|

 |Trigger runs||NA||An instance of a trigger execution.
 For more information, see Triggers.|

-|Scheduling||Scheduling is based on pipeline start/end times, and dataset availability.||Scheduler trigger or execution via external scheduler.
+|Scheduling||Scheduling is based on pipeline start/end times and dataset availability.||Scheduler trigger or execution via external scheduler.
 For more information, see Pipeline execution and triggers.|

 if statement provides in programming languages.
 It evaluates a set of activities when the condition evaluates to